-Shannon Falls has a seasonal concession stand, an information centre and flush toilets, making it an ideal spot for a stretch or a picnic on your drive up to Whistler, Alice Lake, Stawamus Chief or anywhere else along the Sea-to-Sky Highway.
+Shannon Falls is eponymously named after William Shannon who first settled the property around 1889 and was a brick maker in the area.
+If you enjoy hiking, climbing or simply looking for an escape to be in nature, Shannon Falls is the ideal place to visit.
+The falls has a seasonal concession stand, an information centre and flush toilets.
+It is an ideal spot for a stretch or a picnic in nature on your drive up to Whistler, Alice Lake, Stawamus Chief or anywhere else along the Sea-to-Sky Highway.

 The park is 87 hectares in size and has no overnight camping facilities, but its picnic area is reservable by groups.
-There is a $50 fee for special events, dogs are permitted on leash, bicycles are allowed on the trails, barbecues are permitted in the picnic area, and the waterfall is fairly accessible – just a short 350 metre walk along a packed dust-based trail.
+Barbecues are permitted in the picnic area.
+There is a $50 fee for special events.
+Dogs are welcome on leash and bicycles are allowed on most of the trails.
+The waterfall is fairly accessible.
+It’s just a short 350-metre walk along a packed dust-based trail.

 Tips and Advice

-Below are a couple of suggestions and extra bits of information to help you make the most out of your visit to Shannon Falls.
+Below are a few suggestions and extra bits of information to help you make the most of your visit to Shannon Falls.

 TIP #1: Shannon Falls is especially impressive in the spring and after a heavy rainfall.

-TIP #2: The park is a great place to visit along the way when driving from Vancouver up to Whistler.
-The falls are reasonably accessible and not a far walk from the parking lot.
+TIP #2: If you’re driving between Vancouver and Whistler, the park is a great place to visit.
+The falls are fairly easy to access and not a far walk from the parking lot.

 TIP #4: If you like Shannon Falls, a similar place that you’ll no doubt also like is Bridal Veil Falls in the Fraser Valley.
 Cypress Falls Park in West Vancouver also has waterfalls that you can hike to.